 All of the containers that use this base image will need to set a few configuration values for Pulp.
 These reside in /etc/pulp/server.conf which is an INI formatted text file.
 These settings indicate the identity of the pulp service itself and how the pulp processes communicate with the database and message bus.

--e (--env) option or by accepting additional positional arguments through the CMD.
+If you are starting a Docker container by hand you could either pass these values in as environment variables using the -e (--env) option or by accepting additional positional arguments through the CMD.
 You'd have to establish the MongoDB and QPID services then get their IP addresses from Docker and feed the values into the Pulp server containers.

 Since Kubernetes is controlling the database and messaging pods and has the Service objects defined, it knows how to tell the Pulp containers where to find these services.
 It sets a few environment variables for every new container that starts after the service object is created.
 A new container can use these values to reach the external services it needs.